rafa763/Paymob-Payment-Gateway/readme.md

 These functions are used to perform void, get transaction details, and refund operations respectively. all of them need to be authenticated first using the `authenticate` function then continue with the operation.

+## Rest Examples

+in the rest folder you can find examples of how to use the routes in the project, take a look at them to get a better understanding of how to use the project but in general the flow is as follows:

+- create an order using the `checkout`
+- Do any the following operations:
+  - get the transaction details using `get_transaction`
+  - get the order status using `orders`
+- if the payment is not captured yet, you can void it using `void`
+- if the payment is captured, you can refund it using `refund`

 ## Acknowledgements

-This project was inspired by the need to integrate PayMob payment gateway into Node.js applications, making it easier to handle payments and related operations.
+This project was inspired by the need to integrate PayMob payment gateway into Node.js applications, making it easier to handle payments and related operations especially in Egypt.

-Special thanks to the PayMob team for providing the necessary documentation and support for integrating with their payment gateway.
+Special thanks to the PayMob team for providing the support for integrating with their payment gateway.

 ## License